-- Monitored Georgia Ports Authority growth through "State of the Ports" presentations and website publications. - Utilized NPMRDS data to identify bottle necks in the MPO region. - Monitored regional transportation projects that will impact freight-based distribution including I-95 maintenance and the I-95 at Belfast Keller Interchange. - Coordinated with Liberty County Economic Development Authority regarding improvements needed to facilitate growth of local freight based industries, primarily associated with Tradeport East serviced by US 84 and I-95.
+- Monitored Georgia Ports Authority growth through "State of the Ports" presentations and website publications. - Utilized NPMRDS data to identify bottle necks in the MPO region. - Monitored regional transportation projects that will impact freight-based distribution including I-95 maintenance and the I-95 at Belfast Keller Interchange. - Coordinated with Liberty County Economic Development Authority regarding improvements needed to facilitate growth of local freight-based industries, primarily associated with Tradeport East serviced by US 84 and I-95. - Participated in the CORE Regional Freight study.

-- Continue to monitor development and growth at Port of Savannah and Port of Brunswick as well as associated regional enhancements such as the I-95 / Belfast Siding interchange in Richmond Hill servicing a proposed 1,100-acre industrial park. - Coordinate with planning partners regarding operational upgrades recommended in the HAMPO Freight Study. - Participate in the CORE Regional Freight study. - Participate in the GDOT Freight Plan update. - Review freight recommendations included in the EG Miles Parkway Corridor Study and ensure opportunities for input by Fort Stewart Military Installation, GDOT Freight Division, and Liberty County Economic Development Authority.
+- Continue to monitor development and growth at Port of Savannah and Port of Brunswick as well as associated regional enhancements such as the I-95 / Belfast Siding interchange in Richmond Hill servicing a proposed 1,100-acre industrial park. - Coordinate with planning partners regarding operational upgrades recommended in the HAMPO Freight Study. - Participate in the GDOT Freight Plan update. - Review freight recommendations included in the EG Miles Parkway Corridor Study and ensure opportunities for input by Fort Stewart Military Installation, GDOT Freight Division, and Liberty County Economic Development Authority. - Manage the development of the 2050 MTP with freight planning efforts and focuses, including eastern Liberty County freight intensive development and associated network improvements/projects.